jose-ambrosioo/aes_and_rsa_encryption/README.md

-# aes_and_rsa_encryption
+# AES and RSA encryption
 (Python | Tkinter)

-This application allows users to encrypt and decrypt messages written in a text field or a text file using the AES and the RSA Ciphers.
+This application allows users to encrypt and decrypt messages written in a text field or a text file with support for the AES and the RSA Ciphers.

 The AES cipher uses a key size of 256 bits, and the RSA cipher can generate public key pairs (n, e) and private key pairs (n, d) with 80 or 128 bits.